-Guayana Páez-Acosta has 18+ years of professional practice and a unique set of experiences and skills related to social change, collaborative research, planning and management and institutional partnership building.
+Guayana Páez-Acosta has 20 years of professional practice and a unique set of experiences and skills related to social change, collaborative research, planning and management and institutional partnership building.
 Her primary focus has been facilitating institutional collaborations and designing and implementing interventions in support of organizations and field programs that seek to contribute to sustainable development, philanthropy and purpose driven businesses in Latin America and the US.